fig. 2 Shigaraki kiln, early

 Contemporary pieces often place the paw high above the head, the logic being that the higher the paw the further its reach for bringing in fortune.
 Edo and Meiji period pieces tend to have the paw in a mid-range somewhere between the nose and the base of the ear.
 "The higher the paw, the newer the piece!" one dealer intoned like a mantra.

 With porcelain figures people often check the firing hole at the bottom: the smaller the hole, the older the piece, it is said.
 But some dealers feel that this reflects rather the quality of the porcelain than the age of the piece.
 All in all it can be confusing for the collector.

 As in most fields, the more exposure one has to a wide variety of cats, the more one develops a certain feel for things.
 Older pieces have a certain something absent in the newer pieces, a quality of age that just can not be duplicated.

-The author, Alan Pate, is the owner of Antique Japanese Dolls in St. Ignatius, Montana, USA,
+The author, Alan Pate, is the owner of Antique Japanese Dolls in McIntosh, Florida, USA,

 He received an M. A. in Korean history and language from Harvard University.